Nirgul tablet

-The Nirgul tablet or The Bahram (also known as The Kerberos Relief or The Relief Image of Hades) is an ancient Parthian relief carving of the deity Nergal found in the city of Hatra in Iraq, dating to the first or second century AD.
+The Nirgul tablet (also known as The Kerberos Relief or The Relief Image of Hades) is an ancient Mesopotamian relief carving of the deity Nergal found in the city of Hatra in Iraq, dating to the first or second century AD.

 The tablet was recovered from a room in the First Temple at the site where it had been encased in a wall.

 Alongside the figure of Nirgul, a seated female figure is thought to depict the goddess Al-Lat.